Disclaimer: Just so you know, if you order an item through one of our posts, we may get a small share of the sale.

 Yang is the very active principle of the universe that’s characterized as male and is associated with heaven, heat, and light.
 Plants are thought to possess a lot of it—making them inappropriate for a bedroom.

 Their high energy and internal activity can rob you of the peaceful rest that is needed so it’s recommended to keep all plants and flowers out of the room.
-If you must keep them in your bedroom, try to keep them out of
+If you must keep them in your bedroom, try to keep them out of line of vision when you’re in bed.

 Have a supportive wall behind your head.